liferay/portletmvc4spring/README.md

 # PortletMVC4Spring

-The PortletMVC4Spring project began as Spring Portlet MVC which was part of the [Spring Framework](https://spring.io/projects/spring-framework).
+The PortletMVC4Spring project began as Spring Portlet MVC and was part of the [Spring Framework](https://spring.io/projects/spring-framework).
 When the project was pruned from version 5.0.x of the Spring Framework under [SPR-14129](https://github.com/spring-projects/spring-framework/issues/18701), it became necessary to fork and rename the project.
 This made it possible to improve and maintain the project for compatibility